Ten Best for Teenagers in Amsterdam

 8. Boat rentals

 Teens will love the prospect of renting a self-drive boat and navigating through the city’s canals.
 There are a variety of electric boats on offer providing an enormously fun few hours for wannabe Cap-teens who want to explore.
 Whilst the renter and captain must be 18 or over, those a little younger will still love a role as wingman – either navigating or providing food and drink.
-Check out our review of Eco Boats Amsterdam or for those who are feeling fit, pedalos, otherwise known as ‘canal-boats’ are available in the city as well.
+Check out our review of Eco Boats Amsterdam or for those who are feeling fit, pedalos, otherwise known as ‘pedal-boats’ are available in the city as well.

 For fearless kids, the swing at the top of Amsterdam’s tallest building will provide a selfie to remember.
 Hold your breath and dangle your legs over the city below.
 You wouldn’t catch me dead up there but the queues suggest I might be in the minority.